 - Place of service listed on the form isn’t consistent with the actual location.

-- A health plan doesn’t cover a certain service or a service isn’t medically necessary.
+- A health plan doesn’t cover a particular service, or a service isn’t medically necessary.

-- Important information is missing from the claim.
+- Relevant information is missing from the claim.

 - In the case that a physician isn’t an in-network provider, an insurer might pay less for a patient with out-of-network benefits.